Ninja Turtles: The Next Mutation: Venus de Milo

 The show's most notable contribution to the Turtles mythos was a fifth mutant turtle, a female named Venus de Milo (initially named Mei Pieh Chi), who was skilled in the mystical arts of the shinobi and wears a light blue mask that was braided in the back, giving the appearance of a ponytail.
-She was also shown to have a lack of knowledge of modern culture and sayings.
+She was also shown to have a lack of knowledge of U.S culture and sayings.
 Venus was portrayed by Nicole Parker and voiced by Lalainia Lindbjerg.

 In a 2007 interview, director Kevin Munroe elaborated on the instructions Peter Laird gave to him for TMNT, saying that among those rules was "absolutely no mention of Venus de Milo, the female Turtle.
-You can’t even joke about that with Peter.
-It’s just one of those things that he hates with a passion".
+You can't even joke about that with Peter.
+It's just one of those things that he hates with a passion".
 Kevin Eastman said he liked the character and that it would be fun for her to appear in the comics, and in 2022, Venus returned to the franchise in the IDW comics with a new origin and design.